stylify/web/content/docs/get-started/mangling-selectors.md

 order: 3

 navigationTitle: "Mangling selectors"

+title: "Mangling Selectors"
-title: "How to mangle html class selectors using the Stylify Compiler."
+description: "How to mangle html class selectors using the Stylify Compiler."
 ---

 Selectors can be mangled using Compiler.
 This process works only on the backend side or during a build.